DrBenchmark/DrBenchmark/README.md

 [DEFT-2021](https://aclanthology.org/2021.jeptalnrecital-deft.1/) is a corpus annotated on two tasks: (i) multi-label classification and (ii) named-entity recognition.
 This task aims at identifying patient's clinical profile on the basis of the diseases, signs or symptoms mentioned in a subset of 275 clinical cases taken from DEFT-2019.
 The corpus is annotated with 23 axes derived from Chapter C of Medical Subject Headings (MeSH)

-[DiaMED]() is a corpus of XXX clinical cases manually annotated in major diagnostic categories (CMD).
+[DiaMED]() is a corpus of 739 clinical cases manually annotated in major diagnostic categories (CMD).
 These CMD classes are a clinical classification composed of 28 classes, most often corresponding to a functional system (nervous system, eyes, ...) and allowing the assignment of patients to a particular hospital service.

 [PxCorpus](https://zenodo.org/record/6524162) is the first open-sourced corpus of spoken language understanding on medical drug prescriptions.
 It contains 4 hours of transcribed and annotated dialogues of drug prescriptions in French acquired through an experiment with 55 experts and non-experts participants.
 In total, the dataset includes 1,981 recordings of 55 participants (38\% non-experts, 25\% doctors, 36\% medical practitioners), manually transcribed and semantically annotated.
 The first task consist of classifying the textual utterances into one of 4 intent classes (Appendix~\ref{sec:classes-pxcorpus}).
 The second one consist of a named entity recognition task where each word of a sequence is classified into one of the 38 classes and formatted at the IOB2 format.